February 24 - March 4, 2018

 Join us to work alonside Habitat Nicaragua families and with the Habitat Philadelphia Gloal Village Team.
 This trip is a first-come, first-serve opportunity with space for 13 team members.
 Each team member will be responsible for their individual contribution (see costs below).
-This year's build will take place in the town of Esteli, Nicaragua from May 6-14, 2017.
+This year's build will take place in the town of Esteli, Nicaragua from February 24 to March 4.

 To learn more about Habitat Philadelphia's connection with Habitat Nicaragua, read about our first Global Village trip on our blog.

 The Global Village trip itinerary is balanced with plenty of work, rest, and free time.
 During the trip, you will do more than help build houses - you will become part of the local community and participate in cultural activities.
 The benefits of volunteering on a Global Village trip include:

 - Opportunity to contribute to Habitat's work and creat positive change in the world

 - Learn more about affordable housing, development challanges and Habitat's mission

 - Experience the community's culture and social practices while working alongside homeowners and volunteers